Mouth Guards in Oshawa, ON

 While most people associate mouth guards with sports, the most common recipient of the dental mouth guard is patients diagnosed with bruxism.
 Bruxism is a chronic condition characterized by the clenching of the jaws or grinding of the teeth.
 Over time, this behavior can lead to dental issues like cracking and chipping.
 If someone suffers from untreated bruxism for too long, they can cause severe damage to their teeth, leading to fractures, breaks, and even permanent tooth loss.

 The first step to receiving a mouth guard is scheduling an appointment at our dental office in Oshawa, ON.
-Our dentist will inspect your mouth and listen to your concerns.
+Our oshawa dentist will inspect your mouth and listen to your concerns.
 If you need a mouth guard for a condition like bruxism, our dentist might insist on making an official diagnosis before beginning the process of making a mold.

 First, our dentist will take x-rays of your jaws and teeth to see their natural alignment.
-Our dentist will then make a mold of your natural bite using a soft material.
+Our dentist in Oshawa, ON will then make a mold of your natural bite using a soft material.
 The mold, in addition to the x-rays, will go to our dental lab.
 A personal mouth guard will be ready in as little as two weeks.